We’ve been working with MoJ to improve the management of their Accredited Programmes which aim to reduce reoffending

-As part of our ongoing work with the Ministry of Justice, they asked us to make recommendations on how to improve their programme management in the community
+As part of our ongoing work with the Ministry of Justice, they asked us to look at how to improve their community programmes that aim to reduce reoffending

 Accredited Programmes are behavioural programmes and interventions delivered for people on probation or in prison.
 Their aim is to change the thinking, attitudes and behaviours that might lead people to reoffend.